Shocking bomb threats: Swiss suspect still at large!

 Veröffentlicht am

-Investigations on bomb threats in Austria: A Swiss suspect remains at large, while authorities are determined.
+Investigations into bomb threats in Austria: A Swiss suspect remains at large while authorities investigate.

-Shocking bomb threats: Swiss suspect continues to be at large!
+Shocking bomb threats: Swiss suspect still at large!

-An alarming series of bomb threats kept the Austrian public in suspense last autumn.
-As the 5min.at reported, the Linz public prosecutor has now found indications that the responsibility for the threats is not only attributed to a single, suspected Swiss perpetrator.
-An unknown group of perpetrators from Germany is suspected by the investigative authorities as a possible source for the threatening mails, which were primarily directed against train stations, schools and shopping centers.
-According to the spokeswoman for the agency Ulrike Breiteneder, this is a "special case of cyberbobbing", with which the goal was pursued to scare the authorities.
+An alarming series of bomb threats kept the Austrian public on tenterhooks last fall.
+As the 5min.at reported, the Linz public prosecutor's office has now found evidence that responsibility for the threats cannot only be attributed to a single, suspected Swiss perpetrator.
+The investigating authorities suspect an unknown group of perpetrators from Germany as a possible source for the threatening emails, which were primarily aimed at train stations, schools and shopping centers.
+According to authority spokeswoman Ulrike Breiteneder, this is a “special case of cyberbullying” aimed at scaring the authorities.

-The bomb threats gave the Austrian Federal Railways (ÖBB) considerable economic damage, which is located in the higher five -digit range, as a spokesman for the ÖBB announced.
-A total of 690 trains were affected, which were massively affected in regular operation during the threats between the end of September and early October.
-These incidents led to a total of around 29,000 minutes delay in train traffic, without taking into account the eliminated holding and trains.
-However, the suspect, a 20-year-old at the time, is still at large, and an EU arrest warrant against him has not yet been carried out, which is loud Small newspaper is problematic due to the outstanding documents from Austria.
+The bomb threats caused significant economic damage to the Austrian Federal Railways (ÖBB), which is in the high five-digit range, as an ÖBB spokesman announced.
+A total of 690 trains were affected, and regular operations were massively disrupted during the threats between the end of September and the beginning of October.
+These incidents led to a total of around 29,000 minutes of delays in train traffic, without taking into account the canceled stops and trains.
+However, the suspect, a 20-year-old at the time, remains at large and an EU arrest warrant against him has not yet been executed, according to reports Small newspaper is problematic due to outstanding documents from Austria.

 Investigations and unclear future

-The public prosecutor in St. Gallen has so far not taken over the procedure because it is waiting for further documents from Austria.
-This is considered a potential danger because it remains that the suspect could continue to send threats.
-The cooperation between the two countries is crucial for the further course, but the Swiss delivery is only possible with its consent.
-Until then, Austria remains dependent on the Swiss judiciary in order to be accountable to the suspect.
+The public prosecutor's office in St. Gallen has not yet taken over the proceedings because it is waiting for further documents from Austria.
+This is considered a potential threat as it remains possible that the suspect could continue to send threats.
+Cooperation between the two countries is crucial for the further course of events, but extradition of the Swiss is only possible with his consent.
+Until then, Austria remains dependent on the Swiss judiciary to bring the suspect to justice.

-The dangerous incidents that were not only rail and school-related show a worrying development in the field of public security.
-While the investigation is progressing, the question of whom exactly the threats went from and what legal measures can be taken next remains.
+The dangerous incidents, which were not only train and school-related, show a worrying development in the area of public safety.
+As the investigation continues, the question of exactly who made the threats and what legal action may be taken next remains unclear.